mozilla/treeherder/docs/installation.md

 Running the ingestion tasks
 ---------------------------

-Ingestion tasks populate the database with version control push logs, queued/running/completed buildbot jobs & output from log parsing, as well as maintain a cache of intermittent failure bugs.
+Ingestion tasks populate the database with version control push logs, queued/running/completed jobs & output from log parsing, as well as maintain a cache of intermittent failure bugs.
 To run these:

 * Start up a celery worker to process async tasks: